What Is Microdosing? Effects & Dangers

 As a new, trendy movement, microdosing is not understood very well.
 There are known risks associated with larger, recreational doses of the most popular drugs in the movement, but there is little information about taking low doses over a long period of time.
-Medical researchers can only infer the potential risks, which can include dependence, tolerance, abuse, and addiction.
+Medical researchers can only infer the potential risks, which can include:

 Microdosing exposes the individual to consistent doses of potent drugs, which increases the risk of developing an addiction.